When can I go and what are the requirements?

 - Live and learn with other Monmouth University students, students from other American universities, and students from other countries!

 - Prepare to be a global change agent in the 21st century.

-- Develop intercultural competencies and be able to work effectively and efficiently in another culture.
+- Develop intercultural competencies to be able to work effectively and efficiently in across cultures.

-- Acquire new skills and gain an edge in the global marketplace.
+- Acquire new skills and gain an edge in the global job market.

 - Explore your own potential.